Julieta-VC/julieta-vc.github.io/_pages/teaching.md

 ## New York University

+- Comparative Politics  (Undergraduate) - T.A. for Gwyneth McClendon, Spring 2026
-- Politics of Climate Change (Undergraduate) – T.A. for Eric Dickson, Fall 2025 (scheduled)
+- Data TA in Politics (Undergraduate) – Support for students working in various projects, Fall 2025
 - Introduction to Quantitative Methods II (MA) - T.A. for Nicole Simonelli, Spring 2025
 - International Politics (Undergraduate) - T.A. for Nicole Simonelli, Fall 2024
 - Comparative Politics  (Undergraduate) - T.A. for Gwyneth McClendon, Spring 2024